Proposed Amendment 30 – Guns Rights and the Death Penalty - Draft Revised on 4-2-18

-We will demand that it be applied starting with case against the 19-year old killer in the Parkland, FL shooting.
+We will demand that it be applied, starting with the case against the 19-year old killer in the Parkland, FL shooting.
 Let that loud debate begin.

 One last point to be addressed is whether or not to make the OGL retro-active where evidence supports its application.
 That will absolutely produce a most lively discussion.

-2. The Baltimore City man, also last year, that while baby-sitting decided to murder four (4) little girls under ten (1) years old while they slept.
+- The Baltimore City man, also last year, that while babysitting decided to murder four (4) little girls under ten (1) years old while they slept.